-Whether you are deciding on which Scottish Borders tour to take or you are thinking about planning your own independent trip to the Scottish Borders, there are several websites that can help you out: Scottish Borders Visitor Network website, Discover the Borders tourism information website, and the Visit Scotland website.
+Whether you are deciding on which Scottish Borders tour to take or you are thinking about planning your own independent trip to the Scottish Borders, the Visit Scotland website might come in handy.
 For those interested in walking or hiking in the area, I’d also check out this informative walking online guide to the Borders.
 There are also several good Scottish Borders guidebooks and maps and many books focused on the best walks in the region.

 Scottish Borders Highlights from our Rabbies Tours

 We have taken a total of four tours with Rabbie’s, three of them being day tours from Edinburgh and one being a multi-day tour into the Highlands.
 You can read Laurence’s coverage of our Discover Malt Whisky Day Tour that included a visit to two whisky distilleries, a castle, and beautiful Loch Lomond.
 This post will focus on discussing two day trips that took us into the Scottish Borders, one being the Hadrian’s Wall, Roman Britain, and the Borders day tour and one being the Best of the Borders day tour.
 Rabbie’s currently offers six different Scottish Borders day trips from Edinburgh so you can definitely find one that suits your interests!
 Unfortunately, there are no overnight or multi-day tours of this region yet.
 Over the course of these two day trips we explored a number of towns and sites in the Scottish Borders and even jumped over to Northumberland in northern England.
 I can’t write about everything we did but I will cover all the highlights of our Scottish Borders tours!